top of page

 "I am interested in behaviour, neuroscience, ecology and evolution.
 I work on various puzzles in animal communication, sensation and cognition.

-Acoustic and vibratory communication: I am interested in the function and evolution of communication systems, mostly in bushcrickets which sing at night to attract mates.
+I work on understanding the relationship between signal production and signal reception systems involved in animal communication, especially when it comes to acoustic and vibratory communication in bushcrickets.
 I am interested in the question of how characteristics of the song production and auditory systems are matched for effective communication, how listeners recognize the call produced by callers of their species and distinguish it from the songs of other species, how both singers and listeners deal with acoustic masking by noise, how listeners localize and figure out the direction in which to move to locate a caller, and vitally, how they deal with predators and parasites which eavesdrop on the communication cycle to find their targets.
-I have so far worked on some of these questions with respect to the bushcricket Onomarchus uninotatus, where the males and females perform a temporally precise multimodal duet where he sings and she vibrates out of phase, sending him a vibrational signal that he can localize.
-We have investigated the factors shaping this duet, from predator pressure to acoustic competition, and found interesting structural and behavioural matches between the tuning of the song and the auditory system.
-I am now interested in looking at these questions and others relating to how genes and neural circuits affecting calling and listening behaviour drive evolutionary change and speciation in some other species of Orthopterans.
+I am now interested in looking at these questions and others relating to how genes and neural circuits affecting calling and listening behaviour drive evolutionary change and speciation in some various species of Orthopterans.
 This kind of work holds promise in acoustic monitoring of species diversity in forests.